 Employability Skills Development

-Your study programme includes 1 hour per week of employability skills development which includes Careers Education, support and guidance on progression opportunities.
+Your study programme includes employability skills development, careers information, support and guidance on progression opportunities.

 How will the course be taught?